benlue/sql-soar/README.md

 <a name="dynamicUpdate"></a>
 #### soar.update(tbName, data, query, cb)

-Updating data entries in a table. 'data' is the new data. 'query' specifies which entries will be updated.
-The 'query' parameter is used to specify query conditions (the WHERE clause in a SQL statement).
-To explore the full power of query objects, Please refer to this [short article](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md).
+Updating data entries in a table.

+* tbName: name of the table to be updated.
+If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to update.
+* data: the _data_ to be updated.
+If _data_ contains any properties which do not match any target table column, those properties will be ignored.
+* query: the query condition.
+Refer to [Query Object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to effectively use it.
+* cb: call back function which will be fed with an _err_ parameter (if any).

 Example: